-MHA’s Compeer volunteers coordinate regular social activities such as visiting a local park, eating out, or watching a movie with a Compeer friend.
+MHA’s Compeer volunteers (aged 18 and up) coordinate regular social activities such as visiting a local park, eating out, or watching a movie with a Compeer friend.
 The power of friendship is demonstrated as persons matched with a Compeer volunteer often experience fewer hospitalizations, have increased self-esteem, and are more likely to adhere to their medication and treatment programs.

 Compeer Inc. (www.compeer.org) provides supportive leadership to its affiliate programs through training, consultation, recruitment, and administrative services.
 Compeer was founded in 1973 in Rochester, NY.
 Compeer programs match community volunteers with youth, adults, veterans, and the elderly living with mental illness.
 Volunteers provide supportive friendships and mentoring relationships to improve the quality of life of individuals and families in mental health recovery programs.
 MHA has offered the Compeer program locally since 1990, and benefits nearly 100 adults per year.